outdreamer/build-a-cure/README.md

 Q: Why is this called build-a-cure?

 A: This was named 'build-a-cure' with the intent of solving big problems like cancer, since problem-solving workflows can solve problems such as by identifying interface structures like "ratios of variables/functions" like "ratios of stressors, or ratios of immune activity vs. inflammation required to destroy cancer", as well as solving other big problems like inequality, war, justice distribution, economic organization/optimization with algorithms, automated learning, and other problems with interface structures.

+Q: How did you come up with this?

+A: This tool encodes how I think, which tends to be about cross-interface structures like "structures of meaning/problems/concepts/information" (like error structures like "missing info" and "centralized info" and concept graphs like "concept definition networks"), and it extends this default framework to include all the interfaces like problem/definition/logic/intent/function/structure/concept/info/potential/meaning/utility/relevance and interface interactions like interface queries.

 ## Relevant Links